ymolists/website/generators/ide/jb-product.md

 The `version` property allows you to control whether to index for `stable`, `latest`, or `both` versions of {title} compatible with Gitpod.
 Users can switch between `stable` and `latest` versions of {title} on the [user preferences](https://gitpod.io/preferences) page.

+## FAQ

+- For the questions about supported IDEs and Editors in Gitpod, refer to [FAQs](/docs/ides-and-editors/faqs).

+- For the general questions about JetBrains Remote Development, refer to refer to <a href="https://www.jetbrains.com/help/__productDocCode__/faq-about-remote-development.html" target="_blank">{title} FAQ</a>.